-In the 2021-22 Program Year, the City of Bryan will provide volunteer rehabilitation/reconstruction assistance to a minimum of 3 homeowners through the Home Owner Housing Assistance Program and minor repair assistance to a minimum of 20 low-income owner-occupied dwellings.
-It is expected that 13 of these 23 homeowners will be elderly and/or disabled.
-It's anticipated that 10 lower-income, eligible applicants will purchase homes using the City of Bryan's Home Buyers Down-Payment Assistant Program.
-HOME set-aside CHDO funding will also be allocated in PY2021 to be available to an eligible CHDO for affordable housing development, however a CHDO project is not expected to be completed in PY2021.
+In the 2022-23 Program Year, the City of Bryan will provide volunteer rehabilitation/reconstruction assistance to a minimum of 3 homeowners through the Home Owner Housing Assistance Program and minor repair assistance to a minimum of 30 low-income owner-occupied dwellings.
+It is expected that 4 of these 34 households will be elderly and/or disabled.
+HOME set-aside CHDO funding will also be allocated in PY2022 to be available to an eligible CHDO for affordable housing development, and one CHDO project is expected to be completed in PY2022.

 One Year Goals for the Number of Households to be Supported

 Homeless 0

-Non-Homeless 20
+Non-Homeless 30

-Special-Needs 13
+Special-Needs 4

-Total 33
+Total 34

-Table O., One Veen Casle for Affendable Heusing by Compart Requirement